-- 1. Agriculture

-- 2. Appropriations and Revenue

-- 3. Banking and Insurance

-- 4. Economic Development, Tourism, and Labor

-- 5. Education

-- 6. Health and Welfare

-- 7. Judiciary

-- 8. Licensing, Occupations, and Administrative Regulations

-- 9. Natural Resources and Energy

-- 10. State and Local Government

-- 11. Transportation - 12.
-Veterans, Military Affairs, and Public Protection

-The standing committees of the Senate shall operate for the duration of a regular session and throughout any special session.
-On sine die adjournment of the General Assembly, the standing committees of the Senate shall be constituted subcommittees of the Legislative Research Commission pursuant to KRS Chapter 7.
+- 1 1.
+Agriculture - 2.
+Appropriations and Revenue - 3 Banking and Insurance - 4.
+Economic Development, Tourism, and Labor - 5 5.
+Education - 7 7.
+Health Services[and Welfare] - 8 8[7].
+Judiciary - 9 9[8].
+Licensing and Occupations - 10 10[9].
+Natural Resources and Energy - 11 11[10].
+State and Local Government - 12 12[11].
+Transportation - 13 13[12].
+Veterans, Military Affairs, and Public Protection - 14 The standing committees of the Senate shall operate for the duration of a regular - session and throughout any special session.
+On sine die adjournment of the General - 16 Assembly, the standing committees of the Senate shall be constituted subcommittees of - the Legislative Research Commission pursuant to KRS Chapter 7. - 18 Rule 39.

-Rule 39.
 Appointment of Committees.
-The Committee on Committees shall appoint the Chairman, Vice Chairman and the members of all standing and special committees and shall fill any vacancies thereon.
-A member of the Committee on Committees shall not serve as chairman of a standing committee.
-The Committee on Committees shall select members of committees and standing subcommittees in proportion to the representation of each political party in the Senate.
-The Vice Chairman shall act in the absence of the Chairman.
-The Chairman of any committee may appoint subcommittees and the chairmen thereof to conduct hearings or study any matters which have been referred to the committee.

-Before the Committee on Committees shall appoint the members of committees and standing subcommittees, the number of members on the committee to be appointed shall be established by the Committee on Committees.
-At the same time, the Committee on Committees shall establish the number of members of the committee to be appointed from the majority party and the number of members to be appointed from the minority party.
+The Committee on Committees shall - 19 appoint the Chairman, Vice Chairman and the members of all standing and special - 20 committees and shall fill any vacancies thereon.
+A member of the Committee on - 21 Committees shall not serve as chairman of a standing committee.
+The Committee on - 22 Committees shall select members of committees and standing subcommittees in - proportion to the representation of each political party in the Senate.
+The Vice Chairman - shall act in the absence of the Chairman.
+The Chairman of any committee may appoint - subcommittees and the chairmen thereof to conduct hearings or study any matters which - have been referred to the committee. - 27 Before the Committee on Committees shall appoint the members of committees and standing subcommittees, the number of members on the committee to be appointed shall

-The Committee on Committees shall not appoint more than twelve members to any one standing committee, except the Committee on Appropriations and Revenue, the Committee on Education, the Committee on Transportation, and the Committee on Veterans, Military Affairs and Public Protection.

-In appointing the membership of standing committees, the Committee on Committees shall consider the predominant business interests or occupation of each member so that the private interests of a majority of a committee's members do not correspond to the jurisdiction of the standing committee.

-- Rule 40.
+- 2 be established by the Committee on Committees.
+At the same time, the Committee on - 3 Committees shall establish the number of members of the committee to be appointed - 4 from the majority party and the number of members to be appointed from the minority - 5 party. - The Committee on Committees shall not appoint more than twelve members to any - 7 one standing committee, except the Committee on Appropriations and Revenue, the - 8 Committee on Education, the Committee on Transportation, and the Committee on - 9 Veterans, Military Affairs and Public Protection. - In appointing the membership of standing committees, the Committee on - 11 Committees shall consider the predominant business interests or occupation of each - member so that the private interests of a majority of a committee's members do not - 13 correspond to the jurisdiction of the standing committee. - 14 Rule 40.
 Jurisdiction of Standing Committees.
-The Committee on Committees shall refer each bill to the Committee with control over the subject matter.
-All bills and resolutions on the same subject matter shall be referred to the same committee.
-The general jurisdiction of the several standing committees shall be: - 1.
-Agriculture: matters pertaining to crop, livestock, poultry, aquaculture, and their marketing, disease control and warehousing; tobacco; stockyards; agricultural cooperatives and marketing associations; regulation of amusement rides; pesticide application and regulation; agriculture and commercial weights and measures; national food distribution programs; motor fuel quality; grain regulation and the trade of grains and commodities; ethanol and cellulosic fuels; veterinarians; the State Fair; county fairs; agriculture loan and grant programs; agritourism; farm safety and education; the Tobacco Master Settlement Agreement; the Department of Agriculture; and the Governor's Office of Agriculture Policy. - 2.
-Appropriations and Revenue: matters pertaining to the executive budget and other appropriations of state monies; the levying of state and local taxes, including school taxes; property tax rates and assessments; the state debt; revenue bond projects; claims upon the treasury; accounting of state funds by local officers; audits for state purposes; budget and financial administration; payment, collection and refund of taxes. - 3.
-Banking and Insurance: matters pertaining to banking; banks and trust companies; building and loan associations; credit unions; investment companies; industrial loan corporations; securities; the Blue Sky Law; mortgage guaranty insurance; assessment and cooperative insurance; fraternal benefit societies; hospital service corporations; burial associations; medical and dental service corporations; life, accident, indemnity and other forms of insurance; stock and mutual insurance companies; banking and insurance aspects of the Uniform Commercial Code; interest and usury; pawnbrokers;
+The Committee on Committees - shall refer each bill to the Committee with control over the subject matter.
+All bills and - 16 resolutions on the same subject matter shall be referred to the same committee.
+The - 17 general jurisdiction of the several standing committees shall be: - 18 1.
+Agriculture: matters pertaining to crop, livestock, poultry, aquaculture, and - 19 their marketing, disease control and warehousing; tobacco; stockyards; agricultural - 20 cooperatives and marketing associations; regulation of amusement rides; pesticide - 21 application and regulation; agriculture and commercial weights and measures; national - 22 food distribution programs; motor fuel quality; grain regulation and the trade of grains - and commodities; ethanol and cellulosic fuels; veterinarians; the State Fair; county fairs; - 24 agriculture loan and grant programs; agritourism; farm safety and education; the Tobacco - 25 Master Settlement Agreement; the Department of Agriculture; and the Governor's Office - of Agriculture Policy. - 27 2.
+Appropriations and Revenue: matters pertaining to the executive budget and other appropriations of state monies; the levying of state and local taxes, including school taxes; property tax rates and assessments; the state debt; revenue bond projects; claims upon the treasury; accounting of state funds by local officers; audits for state

+Banking and Insurance: matters pertaining to banking; banks and trust